Table of Contents

 Do you need cat insurance?

 Pet insurance helps to protect pet owners against unexpected costs related to their pets.
-Pet insurance helps to cover vet bills and can also pay for additional routine care for the ongoing maintenance of health and wellness for your pet such as vaccinations, teeth cleaning and Specialised therapies.
+Pet insurance helps to cover vet bills and can also pay for additional routine care for the ongoing maintenance of health and wellness for your pet such as vaccinations, teeth cleaning and alternative therapies.
 Most pet insurance policies help to cover up to 80% of vet bills for selected accidents, illnesses and surgeries.

 To get a better idea on whether or not pet insurance is worth it for you, we have a look at what cat insurance is, the expenses associated with cat ownership, common risks and problems as well as what is included in cat insurance or indoor cat insurance.